gregschmit/rails-rest-framework/README.md

 end
 ```

-You can also configure a resource's fields dynamically using `include` and `exclude` keys:
+When `fields` is nil, then it will default to all columns.
+The `fields` attribute can also be a hash to include or exclude fields rather than defining them manually:

 ```ruby
 class Api::UsersController < ApiController